ElArkk/jax-unirep/paper/paper.md

     50 out of the total 1900 dimensions.
 ](./figures/rep_trace_lf.png)

-We also verified that the embeddings of our reimplementation were informative for top models, and trained a model to predict avGFP brightness (as the authors did).
+We also verified that the embeddings calculated using the pre-trained weights were informative for top models, and trained a model to predict avGFP brightness (as the authors did).
-Average performance across 5-fold cross-validation is shown below. avGFP data came from [@sarkisyan2016local].
+Average performance across 5-fold cross-validation is shown in Figure 3. avGFP data came from [@sarkisyan2016local].

 ![